murning/facing-the-music/README.md

 Video Demo
 ---------------
-Click on the image below to be redirected to a demonstration video of the project.

 <p align="center">
   <img src=./images/demo.gif>
 </p>

+A full video demo of the project can be viewed here https://youtu.be/xl86-_YQZdM?t=185

 Abstract